Liverpool refuses to release Salah for World Cup qualifiers

 Egypt is on Britain’s red list, so Salah would be required to quarantine upon his return from Cairo and miss two Premier League games.

 Egypt is scheduled to play Angola in Cairo on Sept.
-2 before traveling to face Gabon three days later in Franceville.
+1 before traveling to face Gabon four days later in Franceville.

 The association said it “continues its contacts with the FIFA …. to have international players be exempted from travel restrictions imposed on them in countries where they play due to coronavirus.”

-Note: This story has been corrected to show the game against Angola is on Sept.
-1, not Sept.
-2.